Prepare for Homeschool with GameschoolingAugust 6, 2021

-The upcoming school year is full of uncertainties.
 Whether you are new to homeschooling or ready to jump back in, keeping your students engaged and excited to learn is critical.
-While developing lesson plans and crafting assignments, consider if digital literacy, strategy, and critical thinking techniques are actually incorporated and not just touched upon in your back to school plan.
+Motivation is key!
+While developing lesson plans and crafting assignments, consider if digital literacy, strategy, and critical thinking techniques are actually incorporated and not just touched upon in your back-to-school plan.

 What Does Gameschooling Teach?